 Yes - but only if the Local Authority has the right to appeal against a centrally imposed figure.
+The proposal as it stands is undemocratic as there is no local input into the housing number for the area.

 Q 8(b).
 Do you agree that affordability and the extent of existing urban areas are appropriate indicators of the quantity of development to be accommodated?
 No. More concentrated development will lead to more pressure on infrastructure.